The SaaS Customer Lifecycle Explained

 At this stage, they’ll reach out to your sales team to ask specific questions about using your product or about your brand in general.
 The correct answers are the final lynchpin that confirms your product offers the best solution to their problem.

-Remember, the evaluation stage seeks to answer one question: how will this product help my business.
+Remember, the evaluation stage seeks to answer one question: how will this product help my business?
 If you can’t show that your product can improve your leads' business efficiency and bottom line, they won’t progress to the next stage.

 Now that your lead has made their decision, it’s time for them to move on to the purchase stage.
 A few clicks here, a swipe or two there, and they go from potential to actual customer.
+It is crucial that you follow all the existing compliance rules and regulations.
+So, perform a thorough verification to ensure global SaaS compliance.

 During this stage, you should spend some time evaluating your marketing and sales efforts.
 This helps you determine what techniques worked to convert them.